 When you’re dealing with a hangover, your main priority is feeling better as soon as you can.
 Although no silver-bullet fix exists, you can minimize hangover symptoms and prevent their occurrence in the future.
-Hangovers come with headaches, dizziness and nausea — all signs you can reduce by taking the proper steps.
-Getting plenty of rest, avoiding congeners, staying hydrated and having a nutritious breakfast are just a few ways to give your mind and body the jumpstart they need after a night of drinking.
+Hangovers come with headaches, dizziness, and nausea — all signs you can reduce by taking the proper steps.
+Getting plenty of rest, avoiding congeners, staying hydrated, and having a nutritious breakfast are just a few ways to give your mind and body the jumpstart they need after a night of excessive drinking.

 Keep reading for some helpful tips for preventing hangovers!